x-technology/PizzaScript/sessions/2021-03-27 - Making PizzaScript Parser with RxGo article.md

 Today, we are going to focus on programming language parsers, overview and practice with a calculator use case.
 We implement *Pratt's top down operator precedence* algorithm in Go using RxGo library.

+> !Be careful, we use `PizzaScript` code to explain the problem and show `Go` implementation in the end!

 ---

 We already discussed the nature of programming languages and compilers.